Pierre Ceyrac (Jesuit): Career

 Ceyrac was attracted to a religious vocation early in life and in October 1931, became a novice of the Society of Jesus.

 At the age of 23, he earned a degree in Classical Letters and Philology from Sorbonne.
 He then chose to follow in the footsteps of his uncle Charles Ceyrac, who had been a Jesuit missionary in Southern India.

-In 1937, he sailed from Marseilles to India, where he would spend the rest of his life.
+In 1937, he sailed from Marseille to India, where he would spend the rest of his life.
 He earned a degree in Tamil and Sanskrit from Pachaiyappa’s College where he also studied Vedanta and the Upanishads.

 He was ordained as a priest in 1945 at the Jesuit Seminary in Kurseong, West Bengal and finished his tertianship in 1947.
 Soon after, he was named as the chaplain to St. Joseph's College in Tiruchirappalli.
 In 1955, he became chaplain of the All India Catholic University Federation, a post he held until 1967.
 Inspired by Mohandas Gandhi and Jawaharlal Nehru, he began working towards improving living conditions for the poorest Indians, notably the Untouchables.

 His first major project began in 1957, when he and groups of students worked to help the poor in a village near Pondicherry.
 They built roads, houses, and clinics in a place they called "Cherian Nagar" where 20,000 Hindus, Muslims, and Christians lived.
 With the help of donations from abroad as well as European and Indian volunteers, his organization was able to help thousands more across Southern India.

 In 1969, he established a cooperative farm in Manamadurai, Tamil Nadu that provided thousands of villagers with food and a place to work, helping over 250,000 people.
 Then, in the villages around the farm he started the "Thousand Wells" (Mille puits) campaign that taught the villagers how to farm previously unusable land.

 Following a call in 1980 from Father Arrupe, Superior General of the Jesuits and founder of the Jesuit Refugee Service, he volunteered to help the thousands of Cambodians entering Thailand, fleeing the Khmer Rouge.
 He taught at the Khao-I-Dang and Site Two refugee camps, where he learned the Khmer language.
 He ended his work there in 1992, and returned to India.

 After his return to Chennai, he created the Ambukarangal Centres near Tindivanam, Tamil Nadu.
 Taking their name from a word meaning "open hands," these are places where orphans and children from very poor families can receive shelter, food, health care and education, as well as love and emotional support.